- Catering to Multichannel Shoppers

 Slow Things Down

 When you choose to sell this way, start earlier and provide more support for your customer, but be very careful to keep the tone mellow, helpful, and transparent.
-Use the enjoyable parts of holiday shopping—browsing, thinking about what will make gift recipients happy, receiving gifts themselves, the upcoming holiday festivities—as entry points into the conversation with your customer.
+Use the enjoyable parts of shopping—browsing through different options, thinking about how a product will help you, or imagining possible outcomes—as entry points into the conversation with your customer.

-You can also provide support with reminders that are all about convenience, such as when your last shipping day will be, or even about when peak shipping season is about to start ("Don't risk delays on your holiday gifts—peak shipping period starts on Monday!").
+You can also provide support with reminders that are all about convenience, such as when your last shipping day before a holiday will be, or when businesses like theirs tend to need your product.
 If your ecommerce solution has the capability, consider sending reminders when stock levels drop on items in a user's cart or products they've visited multiple times in your store.

 Share the Story